yuwen790405/app_store/apps/users_brick/README.md

 ![](https://www.dropbox.com/s/ybgsch8lf810xqm/project_sync_mode_one_to_many_pbg_custom_id.png?dl=0&raw=1)

 Notice there are three distinct groups of processes (differentiated) by the color.
 The advantage that these things do not have to be synchronized and can run at their pace.
-Let's walk trhough the steps.
+Let's walk through the steps.

 * Red - Customer loads the data and at some point they are picked up and put into storage.
 His data contains the Custom Id that would allow us to piece things together without knowing in which physical project they would end up.
 * Yellow - at some point the process responsible for maintaining projects and deploying them wakes up.
 He notices there is need for spinning up a new project (Project 4) so he does that.
 Part of his responsibilities is to deploy an ETL process and mark the deployed project with 'Custom project Id'.